 Look after your passport at all times, especially in major transport hubs and busy areas.
 Passports have been reported stolen or lost from British nationals when in the airports in Moscow.
 Be particularly vigilant when passing through the airports, particularly in the baggage collection area and outside the arrivals hall.

-Most visitors experience no difficulties but racially motivated attacks do occur.
-People of Asian or Afro-Caribbean descent may attract some unwanted attention in public places and should take care, particularly when travelling late at night.
-You should follow security precautions as you would in any other big city.
+Most visitors experience no difficulties but racial discrimination may be an issue and might vary according to location.
+People of Asian or Afro-Caribbean descent may attract unwanted attention in public places and should take care, particularly when travelling late at night.

 The North Caucasus remains an unstable and potentially dangerous region.
 The Russian authorities take a particularly strict attitude towards security, as well as compliance with visa and registration rules.
 Short-term travel restrictions are sometimes applied in relation to ongoing security operations.
 These are publicised at very short notice, if at all.
 Cross-border traffic with Georgia and Azerbaijan is also subject to restrictions.